floens/uchan/README.md

 ## Who is µchan for?
 You can use µchan to set up your own message board.
-See the [setup](SETUP) guide for more info.
 The goal of µchan is to be the go-to software for messaging board software.

 ## What is different about µchan?